Iepoev/Thesis/paper/source/07_medische_context.md

 Measuring VO_2max is difficult/impossible without specialized medical equipment, but a meta-study revealed that V_O2 max may be stimulated/extrapolated from Rating of Perceived Exertion (RPE) during a Perceptually Regulated Exercise Test (PRET) test.
 RPE is a standardised 6-20 scale with 6 meaning no exertion at all and 20 meaning maximal exertion.
 These ratings can informally be described as "exercise resulting in a heartrate of rating times 10".

+#### Blood Lactate levels

+Fatigue has an apparent impact on the slow phase of the blood lactate level increase, the higher the intensity that can be sustained without a significant presence of the slow component, the better the prospects for endurance.
+Endurance training will have the effect of elevating the value of lactate threshold of an individual and thus eliminate the slow com- ponent for some exercise intensities.
+This way exercise intensities which were initially severe for the particular person might become heavy or even moderate following training [@Zakynthinaki2015]

 #### Heart Rate variability

 Heart Rate variability is the variation in time between each heartbeat.
 This variation is affected by the autonomic nervous system and will increase from parasympathetic/rest-and-digest activity and decrease from sympathetic/fight-or-flight activity.
 A healthy ANS is one that can quickly activate or deactivate either stimuli, so being able to quickly change from low to high variation and vice-versa is a measure of good physical and mental health and high stress resilience [@Dong2018].
 Habitual aerobic exercise appears to aid the maintenance of higher HRV in active subjects when compared with age- and weight-matched sedentary subjects [@DeMeersman], and correlates with VO2 Max [@Buchheit2006].